vikejs/vike/packages/vike-node/README.md

 Node/Bun integration for Vike.

-Using this extension, your server-side code is transpiled with Vite.<br>
+With this extension, your server-side code is transpiled with Vite.<br>
 In development, the server process is restarted when a change is detected in some of your server files.